mercure-imaging/mercure-anonymizer/README.md

 ## Installation

-Install the module on your mercure server via the Modules page of the mercure web interface.
-Type in the following line into the Docker tag field. mercure will then automatically download and install the module, and it will automatically install updates when they get published on Docker Hub:
+The anonymizer module can be installed on a mercure server using the Modules page of the mercure web interface.
+Enter the following line into the "Docker tag" field. mercure will automatically download and install the module, and it will automatically install updates when they get published on Docker Hub:
 ```
 mercureimaging/mercure-anonymizer
 ```
-Alternatively, you can clone this GitHub repository and build the Docker container locally on your server.
-It is recommended to append a distinct version tag (e.g., mercureimaging/mercure-anonymizer:dev) because otherwise the version will get replaced if a newer module version gets published on Docker Hub.
+Alternatively, clone the GitHub repository of the anonymizer and build the Docker container locally on your server.
+It is recommended to append a distinct version tag to the name of the container image (e.g., mercureimaging/mercure-anonymizer:dev) because otherwise the local version will get replaced if a newer module version gets published on Docker Hub.

 If you need to modify the source code, compile the code with Qt Creator for Qt version 5.12 under Ubuntu Linux 20.04 and copy the compiled binary file into the folder /bin.
-Afterwards, build the Docker container.
+Afterwards, build the Docker container using the make command.

 ## Module Configuration

-Settings for the anonymizer module can be defined either via the Module page (global module settings) or via the Rule page (rule-dependent processing settings).
-Both settings are merged prior to the processing, and rule-dependent settings will overrule global module settings if defined in both places.
+Settings for the anonymizer module can be defined either on the Module page (global module settings) or on the Rule page (rule-dependent processing settings).
+Both settings are merged prior to the processing.
+Rule-dependent settings will overrule global module settings if identical settings are defined in both places.

-Settings need to be entered in JSON format.
+Settings need to be entered in the JSON format.

 ## General and Project-Specific Settings

-General settings that are applied to all anonymization steps as well as project-specific settings can be defined.
-Project-specific settings are applied when a series (or study) has been sent to a certain Application Entity Title (AET).
+General settings, which are applied to all anonymization steps, as well as project-specific settings can be defined.
+Project-specific settings are applied when a series (or study) has been sent to mercure with a certain Application Entity Title (AET).
 For example, if a series has been sent to mercure using the (receiver) AET "myproject", the "general" settings are applied and, in addition, the settings defined in the section "myproject" are applied (if settings are defined in both sections, project settings overrule the duplicate general settings).

 The prefix "AZ_" can be added to the AET and will be ignored for the project assignment (i.e., both AETs "myproject" and "AZ_myproject" will be assigned to project "myproject").
-This allows defining one global rule for all anonymization tasks by testing in the Selection Rule if "AZ_" is contained in the ReceiverAET (thus, 'AZ_' in @ReceiverAET@).
+This allows defining one global rule for all anonymization tasks by testing in the Selection Rule if "AZ_" is contained in the ReceiverAET (i.e., 'AZ_' in @ReceiverAET@).

 ```
 {